gcallah/MiscWriting/Empire/empire.md

 Lepidus, who, having learned the lesson that their opponents could not be trusted, had them killed, drove them to suicide, or robbed them of all their possesions and left them destitute.

-Analyzing that situation using Vilfredo Pareto's theory of (the circulation of the elites)[] is informative:
+Analyzing that situation using Vilfredo Pareto's theory of (the circulation of elites)[https://en.wikipedia.org/wiki/Circulation_of_elites] is informative: the *Optimates* were a declining elite who were trying to retain their elite status, while the *Populares* were a rising elite.
+The first *Populare* to take power, Julius Caesar, offered the members of the declining elite an olive branch.
+Failing to recognize that this was the best offer they were going to get, the *Optimates* rejected his offer, and instead were wiped out.